Team Handbook

 Where can I get a team swimsuit and cap?

-Great question.
-Click here to find out more about our team suits, caps, and other swag.
+here to find out more about our team suits and cap.

 Are there any rules to what they should be wearing?